Spring is in sight! That means it's time to update my Spring To-Do List.

 The newer generator was the main generator for the house for many years.
 It got us through part of the first winter, then died a slow death.

-We pump water all through the year (yes, we pump water in winter) and store it in a 1500 gallon homemade water tank just off our front entrance.
-So in the spring, we check the pipe and line for any cracks that need to get repaired before it gets cold again in September.
+We pump water all through the year (yes, we pump water in winter) and store it in a 1500-gallon homemade water tank just off our front entrance.
+So in the spring, we check the pipe and line for any cracks that need to be repaired before it gets cold again in September.
 We'll also run a water test.

 This one is pretty straightforward.
-We have a large wood stove in our great room, that we keep loaded with wood 24/7 from mid-September through mid-April.
-Dan climbs up on the room and cleans it out.
+We have a large wood stove in our great room that we keep loaded with wood 24/7 from mid-September through mid-April.
+Dan climbs up to the room and cleans it out.

-We also have a wood stove in our separate garage that should be cleaned out, but we didn't use it this year as a new garage/storage building is in our near future.
+We also have a wood stove in our separate garage that should be cleaned out, but we didn't use it this year, as a new garage/storage building is in the near future.

 Although some of our friends who live off the grid have composting toilets, propane toilets, honey buckets, or old-fashioned outhouses, our off grid toilet situation might surprise you.
 Yup, we have a traditional toilet setup.
 The waste gets collected in a 2500-gallon tank under our home.